 In this podcast episode, a minor-attracted person's mother describes her role in her son's journey to receive support and discusses the needs of friends and family members of MAPs.

 It can be hard to deal with the knowledge that your friend or family member is a MAP.
 Several resources exist to give people in your and similar situations support and community.

 Talking to others who have MAP friends or family members can help you identify and overcome various challenges.

-Congratulations!
-You're now much better prepared to support any friends or family members who come out to you as a MAP.
-Of course, there is always more to learn about this topic, and we encourage you to continue searching for answers whenever you have questions.
-However, be aware that there is a lot of false information out there that could cause you to hold harmful beliefs and damage your relationship with your friend or family member.
-Stay vigilant as you learn.
+You're now much better prepared to support friends or family members who come out to you as a MAP.
+Of course, there is always more to learn about MAPs and minor attractions, and we encourage you to continue searching for answers whenever you have questions.

 You probably still have questions, and we want to help you find answers.
 These resources are available to help you learn more about MAPs and minor attractions on your own time.

 There is a lot of misinformation circulating about MAPs, especially online.
 If you want to seek additional information, you should know how to identify misleading claims.
 We have a blog post to help you do just that.
 Your MAP friend or family member may also be able to provide you with additional tips and sources.